 Master of Finance Student Projects

 Master of Finance students complete a capstone Applied Finance Project.
 Projects address an empirical topic in finance but could also cover more technical areas including estimation, forecasting and testing of financial market models or quantitative models in a closely related subject such as data mining.
 Company-sponsored projects typically come from companies in the financial services sector and involve, in addition to publicly available market data, the use of company-provided data in order to develop a model or answer a question significant for the organization and its business.
 Projects should involve financial data from the equity, fixed income, options, hedge funds, structured products, or other financial markets.
-Projects are identified in spring quarter and completed under faculty supervision during the summer quarter.
+Projects are identified in spring quarter and completed under faculty supervision during the summer or fall quarter.